chrisbroski/fetchbot/README.md

 ##### Low FPS

-The fastest I have been able to get image data is about 4Hz (one picture oevery 250ms.)
-I worry that this may not be enough.
+The fastest I have been able to get image data is about 4Hz (one picture every 250ms.)
+I worry that this is too slow.

 ##### Fragmented Image Data